DravenusRex/stalker-gamma-linux-guide/README.md

 - G.A.M.M.A.Reshade.ini
 - ReShade.ini

+If you disable Reshade it is recommended that you also disable all mods that use it.
+(All mods under th shaders category in MO2).
+Running Anomaly with these mods enabled without Reshade can cause lighting issues and other strange graphical glitches.

 By now, you should have a fully playable (though likely imperfect) S.T.A.L.K.E.R. - G.A.M.M.A. experience on Linux.